A Week in New York: Day 2

 Freedom Tower, with the new transportation center in the foreground

 The pool at the North Tower.
-It’s a beautiful tribute, but I was disturbed by the number of visitors with selfie sticks who treated it just like another tourist attraction.
+It’s a beautiful tribute, but I found it disturbing how many visitors with selfie sticks who treated it just like another tourist attraction.
 There was a disappointing lack of respect and reverence.

 I had plans to meet some old high school friends for lunch at 1:00 on the Upper East Side, so I took the subway to 72nd Street and walked across Central Park.